Retail & Consumer Service Division

 - ●Demand in Japanese society for women’s participation in the workforce; demand for talent development and new job/industry creation in Asian countries

 - ●Revisions to legal and regulatory systems in Asian countries

 - ●Cost increases due to stricter food quality control in Asia

-- ●Pressure on earnings from business/ trading due to drastic fluctuations in foreign exchange rates
+- ●Pressure on earnings from businesses and trading due to drastic fluctuations in foreign exchange rates

-- ●Increase in risks related to human rights and the environment issues due to expansion of manufacturing businesses
+- ●Increase in risks related to human rights and environmental issues due to expansion of manufacturing businesses

 - ●Shrinkage of market associated with population decline in Japan

-- ●The effects of future changes in work and lifestyle habits on the real estate industry
+- ●Effects of future changes in work and lifestyle habits on the real estate industry

-As a result of the spread of the COVID-19 pandemic, lockdowns and states of emergency were declared worldwide, leading to a sharp drop in consumption.
-The situation also triggered great changes in lifestyles and consumption trends, and it can be considered to be an important turning point that shows that consumers’ tastes and needs are becoming more diverse than ever before.
+The COVID-19 pandemic caused a massive slump in consumption around the world.
+The situation also triggered substantial changes in lifestyles and consumption trends, and it can be considered to be an important turning point that shows consumers’ tastes and needs are becoming more diverse than ever before.

-We are developing food retail businesses that meet the needs of each ASEAN country’s stage of development.
-Our focus is on developing four businesses in Vietnam: processing and production of prepared food and processed meats, four-temperature controlled logistics (ambient temperature, fixed temperature, chilled, and frozen), wholesale food and consumer goods, and retail (convenience stores).
+We are developing retail businesses that meet the needs of ASEAN countries based on their stage of development.
+Our focus is on developing four businesses in Vietnam: processing and production of prepared food, four-temperature controlled logistics (ambient temperature, fixed temperature, chilled, and frozen), wholesale food and consumer goods, and retail (convenience stores).
 We are working to improve quality of life by responding to the expectations and interests of local communities.

 In addition, through the capital and business tie-up formed with Royal Holdings in February 2021, we aim to develop a more diverse and broader range of businesses catering to consumers in Japan and overseas.